M56 Coyote

 The M56 Coyote is both a separate technology and a variant of the High Mobility Multipurpose Wheeled Vehicle (HMMWV).
-It is used to create smoke in a battle field.
+It is used to create smoke on a battlefield.

 Description

 The M56, also known as the Coyote, was a motorized system mounted on an M1113 Expanded Capacity High Mobility Multipurpose Wheeled Vehicle (HMMWV).
 The M1113 ECV HMMWV had a gross vehicle weight of 11,500 pounds.
 Its system generates smoke for use in tactical situations on the battlefield to prevent visual or infrared enemy surveillance.

 Use

 Six M56 Coyotes formed the smoke platoon and the M56 would operate in support of light and airborne maneuver units by disseminating smoke on the move and/or from stationary positions to defeat enemy sensors and smart munitions such as tank thermal sights, guided munitions, directed energy weapons, and other systems operating in the visual through far-infrared regions of the electromagnetic spectrum.

 Its smoke generating system provided 90 minutes of visual and 30 minutes of infrared obscuration without resupply.
 The visual and infrared screens could nullify enemy reconnaissance, surveillance, and target acquisition (RISTA) devices information of troop strength, position, and movement and deny visual and infrared weapon systems kills on friendly combat units.
 A crew of 2 was required to operate the M56 Coyote.